 Irene Toh & Neil Reid editors Spring 2014 issue 1

 Irene Toh lives on a tropical island.
-She started blogging her poems in 2009 and has shown no sign of stopping yet.
-She writes about fall and plums, spring and lilacs, summer and fishes, winter and bears.
+She started blogging her poems in 2009 and had written about fall and plums, spring and lilacs, summer and fishes, winter and bears.
 Mostly she’s inspired by the moon and the stars.
 She is the administrator of Red Wolf Poems and Red Wolf journal.

 Neil Reid lives, breathes, writes.
 The rest is less certain, changeable.
 Home is now the Pacific Northwest plus one cat.
 He’d rather walk than be entertained.
 Rather write than eat.
 Sometimes lies.
 Foolishly thinks internet “publishing” is really real.
 Doesn’t care for poems that stand alone.
 Writing with intent since 1996 and resident with his blog in 2009. bearly audible